pmbuko/KerbMinder/README.md

 ### Acknowledgements

+The largest share of gratitude goes to [Purdue Pharma L.P.](http://www.purduepharma.com/) for the following reasons:

+* inspiring and funding the development of KerbMinder.
+* providing a clear project scope.
+* testing the software through its stages of development.
+* agreeing to the project’s release as open source.

 Portions of KerbMinder were inspired by code written by these fine humans (links point to the inspiring code, where possible):

+* Huge thank you to [Francois Levaux](http://github.com/ftiff/KerbMinder2), who is personally responsible for all the changes introduced in v1.3.
 * [Joe Chilcote](https://github.com/chilcote)
 * [Graham Gilbert](http://grahamgilbert.com/blog/2013/07/12/using-crankd-to-react-to-network-events/)
 * [Gary Larizza](https://github.com/glarizza/scripts/blob/master/python/RefactoredCrankTools.py)